Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module4.md

 ## Lab Scenario

-In this lab, we set up code scanning in Azure DevOps using GitHub Advanced Security to analyze code for security vulnerabilities and errors.
-We will review code scanning alerts, fix identified issues in the code, and dismiss resolved alerts, thereby enhancing the security of their codebase.
+In this lab, You will set up code scanning in Azure DevOps using GitHub Advanced Security to analyze code for security vulnerabilities and errors.
+You will review code scanning alerts, fix identified issues in the code, and dismiss resolved alerts, thereby enhancing the security of their codebase.

 ## Lab Objectives